flair-defi/flair-dex-contracts/README.md

-Smart Contracts for Flares Dex
+Smart Contracts for Flair Dex